Vinegar Weed Killer Recipe-just the facts

 The Drawbacks of a Vinegar & Salt Weedkiller as Weed Control

-As grandma always said, ‘there’s no free lunch.’
-Any homemade weed killer recipe that includes salt does have its drawbacks.
+As grandma always said, ‘There’s no free lunch.’
+Any homemade weed killer recipe that includes vinegar and salt does have its drawbacks.
 Too much salt in your soil will harm beneficial bacteria and earthworms, as well as have the effect of reducing roots’ ability to pull moisture from the soil.

-But, if you are aware of the risks and, once again, target your spray on the leaves of the weeds, you can avoid the damaging effects of the salt.
+But, if you are aware of the risks and, once again, target this natural weed killer recipe on the leaves of the weeds, you can avoid the damaging effects of the salt and vinegar.

 Homemade Weed Killer